ernestomedinam/mia-48-final-projects/README.md

 - parents would sign up and provide kids and school related data
 - parents would be able to gather in groups and plan study dates, play dates and so on
-- consider how to provide proof about these parents really having kids in such school
+- consider how to provide proof about these parents really having kids in such school (maybe having teachers create parents group for a class and inviting parents)

 ----